 Allergy & Gluten Free Scanner

-Automatically scan a product UPC barcode, search for products, or browse by categories and get a complete nutritional analysis, so you can make more appropriate choices for you and your family.
+Automatically scan a product UPC barcode, search for products, or browse by categories and get a complete nutritional analysis.
+With this app, you can make more appropriate choices for you and your family.

-Android – 3.8 stars with 23 ratings - 5K– 10K installs in the last 30 days - Free
+Android – 3.5 stars with 31 ratings – 10K-50K installs – Free

 Food Allergy Detective

-iPhone - 3.5 stars with 48 ratings - $2.99
+iPhone – 4 stars with 56 ratings – $3.99

-This popular app allows you to quickly and easily track and analyze your food intake and symptom flare ups with its user-friendly journal.
+This popular app allows you to quickly and easily track and analyze your food intake and symptom flare-ups with its user-friendly journal.
 Just check foods and symptoms, hit save, and you'll be alerted to potential food sensitivities.
-Take this information with you to the doctor or nutritionist to help them formulate dietary recommendations.
+You can also input times, dates, and detailed notes.